IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![cloud-host](images/cloud-host.png)

-# 2. Build sample application to use on-premise CouchDB database and Weather data service from Bluemix
+# 2. Build sample application to run on-premise and use On-Premise database

 Our sample Airline API application is an airline booking application that demonstrates how API application can store its data using on-prem database.